Procurement Policies and Procedures

 In addition, the Business Services Department maintains a vendor evaluation file.
 Departments are encouraged to supply whatever information they may have which will help us evaluate our vendors.

-"Emergency Situation" shall be defined as any situation which, if not corrected immediately, would result in a hazard to persons or property, could result in damage to buildings or facilities, would result in a violation of law, statute, or ordinance established by governmental or regulatory authority, or in any other fashion, if not acted upon, would be detrimental to the interest of Iona College.
+"Emergency Situation" shall be defined as any situation which, if not corrected immediately, would result in a hazard to persons or property, could result in damage to buildings or facilities, would result in a violation of law, statute, or ordinance established by governmental or regulatory authority, or in any other fashion, if not acted upon, would be detrimental to the interest of Iona University.

 Failure to anticipate a need is not, in itself, considered a bonafide emergency.
 To initiate a bonafide emergency purchase, an authorized person may call the Business Services Department for a purchase order number.
 The requestor must state the nature of the emergency, vendor's name and address, approximate dollar amount and the cost center to be charged.
 This must be followed up immediately by an email from an authorized person or with a confirming requisition sent to the Business Services Department within three days of the date the order number was verbally released to the requesting department.
 The confirming requisition or e-mail should indicate the purchase order number and contain the statement "Confirming Purchase Order: Do Not Duplicate" in the body of the requisition.